 • Attach 1 of your banished Machine monsters to this card as material.

-You can special summon 1 "Helios - The Primordial Sun" from your hand or Deck.
+You can Special Summon 1 "Helios - The Primordial Sun" from your hand or Deck when you activate this card.
 While this card is on the field, any card sent to the Graveyard is removed from play instead.

 Girsu, the Orcust Mekk-Knight